-NSSLHA chapters in good standing are eligible to receive grants up to $1,000 to support educational, clinical, and professional development activities for students in communication science and disorders programs.
+NSSLHA chapters in good standing are eligible to receive grants to support educational, clinical, and professional development activities for students in communication science and disorders programs.
 Regional Project Funds should be used to enable NSSLHA members to expand their knowledge of the profession through the development of materials, conferences, workshops, and sessions.

 Students learn how to advocate for issues relevant to the communication sciences field and for clients living with communication disorders.
 Participate in virtual advocacy or visit your representatives in the nation's capital during NSSLHA Day on Capitol Hill.

 The NSSLHA Executive Council provides students with a national leadership opportunity and the chance to shape the future of the professions.
 In addition to serving on the governing body of NSSLHA students, the Executive Council:

 - actively participate on the NSSLHA Executive Committee, Honors and Scholarship Committee, Public Affairs Committee, Student Affairs Committee, and Convention Committee;

 - represent students and student concerns on ASHA boards and committees, including the Board of Special Interest Group Coordinators, the Council for Clinical Certification, and the Multicultural Issues Board;

 - present information and materials about NSSLHA at state association conventions, the Audiology Now! conference, the Council of Academic Programs in Communication Sciences and Disorders (CAPCSD), and at the National Black Association of Speech and Hearing (NBASLH).